openstack/oslo.messaging/doc/source/zmq_driver.rst

         rpc_zmq_bind_address = *

-Currently zmq driver uses dynamic port binding mechanism, which means that each listener will allocate port of a random number.
+Currently zmq driver uses dynamic port binding mechanism, which means that each listener will allocate port of a random number (static, i.e. fixed, ports may only be used for sockets inside proxies now).
 Ports range is controlled by two options 'rpc_zmq_min_port' and 'rpc_zmq_max_port'.
 Change them to restrict current service's port binding range. 'rpc_zmq_bind_port_retries' controls number of retries before 'ports range exceeded' failure.